 The Lol-Tun caves are the largest and most interesting to see in the Yucatan Peninsula.
 They are tucked away in the south western corner but fortunately there is a lot to see in the area.
 These caves cannot be covered in a day trip but an overnight trip at least will get you to this area and back.
 It is a very Mayan area and you will be rewarded for your adventurous spirit to go to this area.
+Here is a look at what the Grutas Loltun look like.

 The Lol-Tun caves got their name from the Mayan words (lol) “Flower” and (tun) “stone”.
 Our guide also showed us a stalagmite and stalactite formation in which he took a stick and hit them.
 They sounded like a tuning instrument making a “lol” and “tun” sound.
 This is said to be how the caves got their name.